JamesMCurrier/FieldMeasurer/README.md

 + `numbers` adds the little white numbers coresponding to each of the gaps

 To view all of the possible options, input "help", and press enter.

 To exit the program, input `quit` and press enter.

 #### Running on folder of images
 Before starting, go to the "Samples" folder and look at the sample images.
 We will perform analysis on all of these images.

 Run Potatoes.py with Python.

 When prompted "Enter Photo Name or Folder Name:" input `Samples` and press enter.

 When prompted "Enter number of output images:", input `3` and press enter.
-Run Potatoes.py with Python.

 When prompted "Enter options for output image #1:" input `default` and press enter.

 When prompted "Enter options for output image #2:" input `digital` and press enter.

 When prompted "Enter options for output image #3:" input `row_ids, lines, boxes, centers, numbers` and press enter.

 The program will begin processing the images.
 Depending on your system, this may take a while (no more than a few minutes).

 When the program terminates, go to the "Samples" folder.
 You will notice that a new folder called "Analysis" has been created.

-Inside this "Analysis" folder, there is a "Data" folder and an "Images folder".
+Inside this "Analysis" folder, there is a "Data" folder and an "Images" folder.

 + "Data" contains a "Rows.csv" file and a "Distances.csv" file for each of the images.
 + "Images" 3 processed images for each of the original images; one with `default` settings, one with `digital` settings and one with `row_ids, lines, boxes, centers, numbers` settings.

 ### Additional Information
-For additional infomation about the project including results, see [Field_Measurer.pdf](https://github.com/JamesMCurrier/FieldMeasurer/Field_Measurer.pdf)
+For additional infomation about the project including results, see [Field_Measurer.pdf](https://github.com/JamesMCurrier/FieldMeasurer/blob/master/Field_Measurer.pdf)